Gandhara (Kingdom): History

-During the 6th century BCE, Gandhāra was an important imperial power in north-west Iron Age South Asia, with the valley of Kaśmīra being part of the kingdom, while the other states of the Punjab region, such as the Kekayas, Madrakas, Uśīnaras, and Shivis being under Gāndhārī suzerainty.
-According to Buddhist narratives written a few centuries later, the Gāndhārī king Pukkusāti, engaged in expansionist ventures which brought him into conflict with the king Pradyota of the rising power of Avanti.
-Pukkusāti was successful in this struggle with Pradyota, but war broke out between him and the Pāṇḍava tribe located in the Punjab region, and who were threatened by his expansionist policy.
-Pukkusāti also engaged in friendly relations with the king Bimbisāra of Magadha.

-Due to this important position, Buddhist texts listed the Gandhāra kingdom as one of the sixteen Mahājanapadas ("great realms") of Iron Age South Asia.
+During the 6th–5th century BCE, Gandhāra was an important imperial power in north-west Iron Age South Asia with the Valley of Kaśmīra being part of the kingdom; the other states of the Punjab region, such as the Kekayas, Madrakas, Uśīnaras, and Shivis were under Gandhārī suzerainty.
+Due to this importance, Buddhist texts listed the Gandhāra kingdom as one of the sixteen mahājanapadas ("great realms") of Iron Age South Asia.